6638maggie-gitau/6638maggie-gitau/README.md

 ## ✨ Beyond Coding

-When I'm not coding, you'll usually find me reading novels, following football, exploring new technologies, or working on personal projects that help me grow as a developer.
+When I'm not coding, you'll usually find me reading novels, exploring new technologies, or working on personal projects that help me grow as a developer.

 ## 📫 Let's Connect